Skip to content

 Why is his name special?

-His name recalls Viracocha, a significant deity of the Andean world.
-Therefore, the name appears particularly solemn.
+His name commemorates Viracocha, an important deity of the Andean world.
+That's why the name sounds particularly solemn.

 Was Viracocha Inca before Pachacútec?